raganwald/raganwald.github.com/_posts/2014-02-11-ruby_singletons.md

   #=> :PRIVATE_FUBAR
 ```

 Nay nay!
 You cannot combine these two techniques to make a private class method.
-The `private` keyword does some modal thing with respect to instance methods being defined, but the syntax `def self.method_name` is a different kind of thing.
+The `private` keyword does some modal thing with respect to instance methods being defined in the block, but the syntax `def self.method_name` is a different kind of thing.
 That different kind of thing applies to any object:

 ```
 three = BasicObject.new